PHFS has a rich tradition of providing compassionate, supportive shelter to families experiencing homelessness every night of the year.

 Goose Hollow Family Shelter

-Goose Hollow Family Shelter is our night shelter for families with children experiencing homelessness.
-It is located at the First United Methodist Church of Portland.
+Goose Hollow Family Shelter is located at the First United Methodist Church of Portland.

 Families have private sleeping spaces, meals and snacks, showers, laundry, storage, games and toys, computers with internet and printers.